 BYU Musicians' SummerFestival

 SummerFestival is a six–day summer camp for young instrumentalists and vocalists ages 14–18 who want to improve their musical skills and talents.
+All applicants will be admitted as long as there are spaces available for their instrument.

 Located on the Brigham Young University campus, SummerFestival offers instruction in more than 20 instruments, including voice.
 Musical styles include classical, big band, jazz, blues, etc. Instruction is by School of Music faculty and guest instructors.
 Instruction is offered at the intermediate and advanced levels*.
 Each participant may enroll for the camp in one instrument only.